ComfyUI TypeError: Failed to Fetch Server Logs Fix

 - test from the same machine before testing another device

-If allowing ComfyUI through the firewall fixes the issue, the environment was not necessarily broken; the browser simply could not reach the local server endpoint.
+If allowing ComfyUI through the firewall fixes the issue, the environment was not necessarily broken.
+The browser simply could not reach the local server endpoint.

 Step 5: Start Without Custom Nodes